-When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.
+Knowing the difference between light and dark brown sugar and how they can affect your recipe is essential when cooking with brown sugar.

 Light brown sugar has had fewer molasses added than dark brown sugar, which can make a big difference in taste when baking or using it in tea or coffee.